 The word “exclusively” was here rendered in bold, meaning that Moreno discourse was irrefutable on this point.
 In actual fact, the emphasised word was a fiction.

-My mother (Kate Thomas) had authored published books (in the plural), none of which were published by me.
+My mother (Kate Thomas) had authored books (in the plural), none of which were published by me.
 She was celebrated in numerous press reports of the 1990s, including major British newspapers.
-She also appeared prominently in an annotated book by Stephen Castro that was not published by me, and which furthermore gained recognition from ICSA.
+She also appeared prominently in an annotated book by Stephen Castro that was not published by me, and which furthermore gained recognition from ICSA (International Cultic Studies Association).
 The magnitude of error on cult web deserves acknowledgment.

 The misleading blogger next opted to describe me as “a self-serving hypocrite.”
 This charity of Pro-Sai defamation is a testimony to what can happen on the American web to members of other nations.
-This strike was masked by another banal item of camouflage: a ridiculous reflection that my complaint about images was negated by my own use of images in relation to such people as Eileen Caddy (deceased), Andrew Cohen, Ken Wilber, and Frank Visser.
-The issue of Moreno libel and distortion was totally bypassed.
-Caddy was dead, Cohen and Wilber were controversial entities whose images were well known, and Visser had no objection to his image being reproduced by me.
+This strike was masked by another banal item of camouflage: the accusation that my complaint about images was negated by my own use of images in relation to such people as Eileen Caddy (deceased), Andrew Cohen, Ken Wilber, and Frank Visser.
+The issue of Moreno libel and distortion was here totally bypassed.
+Caddy was dead, Cohen and Wilber were controversial entities whose images were well known, while Frank Visser had no objection to his image being reproduced by me.

 Equalizer concluded with an extremist expression of a type that many readers found unconvincing.
 I was here called an “internet terrorist” and “sectarian cyberstalker.”
 The criterion here was that I had “pirated” the sole Moreno image by showing this on my sites.

 The logical effect of these blogger devices, if taken seriously, would lead to situations such as: anybody complaining of a murder would be labelled a murderer by the criminals.
 Anybody complaining of a theft would be regarded as a thief by the apologists.
-Any counter-accusation would be justifiable, because then only blog deception would rule, even if regarded as blogspot.com state of the art.
+Any counter-accusation would be justifiable if blog deception was the criterion for judgment, even if regarded as blogspot.com state of the art.

 A secondary consideration here is that pseudonymous trolls lacking a web image may need to be identified in such cases of evasion.